-- Attendance: Regular class attendance is required.
-Class attendance will be taken at the beginning of each class.
-Anyone not present at that time will be considered absent.
-You may miss 4 classes; on the 5th absence, you will be withdrawn from the course.
-If you miss class, the instructor is not responsible for providing you with the material you missed. - 2.
+- 1. Attendance: Regular class attendance is requested.
+Students who attend on a regular basis and take good notes do well in this class.
+Students who frequently cut class and sleep through lectures do not do very well in this class.
+Students who quit coming to class or are failing should drop this class.
+The professor is not responsible for dropping students from this class. - 2.
 Tardiness: Late attendance is not acceptable behavior.
 Please respect your fellow classmates and arrive on time. - 3.
 Academic Integrity: Cheating will not be tolerated.
 Anyone caught cheating will receive a zero for the exam and face possible suspension (See General Catalog). - 4.
 Code of Conduct: No disruptive behavior will be tolerated.
 Anyone who is disruptive in class will be requested to leave.
 If this behavior occurs again, the student will be withdrawn from the course.
 Disruptive behavior includes: making disrespectful comments to the instructor or fellow students, talking to your neighbor, having a cell phone go off in class, sleeping, or doing work for another class.